dagraham/etm-dgraham/README.md

     The assumption here is that when a user enters a date, a date is what the user wants.
 When both a date and time are given, what the user wants is a datetime and, most probably, one based on the local timezone.
 Less probably, one based on a different timezone and that requires the additon of the `@z` and the timezone.
 Still less probably, one that floats and this requires the addition of the `@z` and `float`.

-- When an item with an aware `@s` entry repeats, the hour of the repetition instance *ignores* daylight savings time.
-E.g., in the following all repetitions are at 2pm even though the first two are EST and the third is EDT.
+- When an item with an aware `@s` entry repeats, the hour of the repetition instance *ignores* daylight savings time changes.
+E.g., with

-            With
-              @s Fri Jan 26 2018 2pm @z US/Eastern
+			@s Fri Jan 26 2018 2pm @r m @z US/Eastern

-              @r m
-            The first 3 repetitions would be:
+	the first three repetitions are at 2pm even though the first two are EST and the third is EDT:

 			Fri Jan 26 2018 2:00PM
 			Mon Feb 26 2018 2:00PM
 			Mon Mar 26 2018 2:00PM
-            All times: America/New_York

 - **New**: *Simple repetition* is supported using a combination of `@s` and `@+` entries.
 E.g.,